 The latest Arcadis report found that the biggest cause of construction disputes in 2020 was poorly drafted or incomplete, unsubstantiated claims.
 And in our own research, we uncovered that in most dispute cases, the information respondents needed to win was evidence of correspondence, contract management and project information.

 It's time to stop letting these email horror stories become your reality.
-Download our latest ebook, "Surviving the Email Apocalypse", or join our webinar on Thursday 28th October to see how you can arm yourself for survival and turn your email into a valuable asset.
+Download our latest ebook, "Surviving the Email Apocalypse", or watch our webinar below to see how you can arm yourself for survival and turn your email into a valuable asset: